NomicFoundation/hardhat/docs/tutorial/3-config/README.md

 # 3. Creating a Buidler project

-In the same folder where you installed **Buidler** run:
+In the same directory where you installed **Buidler** run:

 ```
 npx buidler
 ```

-You will see the following output, move down with your keyboard, select `Create an empty buidler.config.js` and hit enter.
+Select `Create an empty buidler.config.js` with your keyboard and hit enter.

 ```{15}